Fornaxian/pixeldrain_web/res/include/md/abuse.md

   not valid it will be ignored.
 Takedown requests which are sent to any other address than abuse@pixeldrain.com will also be ignored.
 See the chapter [Copyright infringement](#copyright-infringement) below.
+* **Porn**: Pornographic material is not strictly banned on pixeldrain.
+But in order to comply with international regulations I have to prevent it from spreading too far.
+For this reason pornographic videos and images can be reported through the file reporting form.
+Once reported the file will be removed from public viewing.
+The IP address of the uploader will not be banned, and if the file was uploaded with an account, the owner of the file will still be able to download their files.
 * **Abuse of minors**: Videos, images or audio fragments depicting abuse or inappropriate touching of minors will be removed and reported to the National Center for Missing and Exploited Children when found.
+* **Zoophilia**: Videos, images or audio depicting abuse or inappropriate touching of animals.
 * **Terrorism**: Videos, images or audio fragments which promote and glorify acts of terrorism.
 * **Gore**: Graphic and shocking videos or images depicting severe harm to